Harden has 29, Westbrook has 28 in 126-123 win over Pelicans

+“I know nowadays getting a triple-double seems normal, but I take a lot of pride and a lot of energy and sacrifice and a lot of things I do off the floor to get ready to compete and play at a high level,” Westbrook said.
+“For me, that’s a great accomplishment, especially growing up and never thinking I would be able to play in the NBA.
+Now, I’m able to be in the history books.
+It’s a blessing, and I don’t take it for granted.”

 Westbrook hit two clutch free throws to give Houston the three-point lead with 6.1 seconds remaining.
-Josh Hart missed a 3 at the buzzer to give Houston the win.
+Josh Hart missed a 3 at the buzzer and Houston held on.

 The Rockets bounced back after a 117-111 season-opening loss to Milwaukee on Thursday night.